cornerstonejs/dicomParser/README.md

 A callback that, given a tag, will return the two-character Value Representation associated with that tag (see PS 3.5 of the DICOM standard for more information).
 It may return undefined to indicate that the VR was not provided.

+#### inflater

+A callback that given the underlying byteArray and position of the deflated buffer returns a byteArray containing the DICOM P10 header and inflated data set concatenated together.

 Key Features
 ------------

-* Parses DICOM Part 10 byte arrays in all encodings
+* Parses all known valid DICOM Part 10 byte arrays
   * Explicit and implicit
   * Little endian and big endian
   * Deflated Explicit VR Little Endian transfer syntax
+    * Uses zlib when running node.js
+    * requires [pako](https://github.com/nodeca/pako) in web browsers
+    * has callback to support use of other inflate libraries
 * Supports all VR's including sequences
 * Supports elements with undefined length
 * Supports sequence items with undefined length